Christmas

 • Fresh and dried sage – provides a herby earthiness and a mild minty flavour.
 I love this herb here, the flavour is incredible

-• Tomato paste and miso paste: These two in combination add a ton of umami and help moisten up the filling to give it some body.
+• Tomato paste and miso paste – These two in combination add a ton of umami and help moisten up the filling to give it some body.
 If you’re curious about miso, check out my miso roast potatoes for more info!
 I’ll link it below, just tap the image

-• Honey mustard: A mix of butter, Dijon mustard and honey (can substitute the honey for a vegan alternative).
+• Honey mustard – A mix of butter, Dijon mustard and honey (can substitute the honey for a vegan alternative).
 This provides additional sweetness and a mild acidity which cuts through the richness of the pastry

-• After baking on the middle rack, then transfer to the lower rack as per the recipe.
-You will see the edges and the base puff up and that’s the sign that the pastry is fully cooking through.
+• After baking on the middle rack, then transfer to the lower rack as per the recipe – you will see the edges and the base puff up and that’s the sign that the pastry is fully cooking through.
 This also frees up the middle rack to pop any sides in as well

 Serve it with my leek and sage stuffing, and my miso roast potatoes.
 I buy pre-made onion gravy, one shortcut is allowed when it’s Christmas!